joelhawksley/identity/talks/2021/slides.md

 ^ My name is joel

-^ Thanks for having me

-^ Thanks to Rylan, Dan, and Marty for organizing
+^ Thanks for coming to this session

-^ Today I'm going to share some lessons I've learned building ViewComponents at GitHub over the past year.
+^ Today I'm going to share some lessons we've learned building ViewComponents at GitHub over the past year.

 ---